Sadath Ali Khan

 Sadath Ali Khan was an Indian political and member of first and second Lok Sabha.
 He represented Warangal parliamentary constituency from 1952 to 1962.
 A member of the Indian National Congress, he also served as a secretary to the government of India from 1953 to 57.

-He later served as the Indian Ambassador to Iraq (1962-1965) and Turkey.
+He later served as the Indian Ambassador to Iraq (1962-1965) and Turkey (1966-1967).
+He died during his tenure in Turkey.

 Biography

-He was born to Nawab Zain Yar Jung on 16 September 1916 in Hyderabad, India.
-He received his education from Nizam College, Hyderabad and later received further studies from the Oxford University.
+He was born to Nawab Zain Yar Jung and Begum Ruqqaiya on 16 September 1916 in Hyderabad, India.
+He studied at Nizam College, Hyderabad and later at Oxford University.
 As a writer and journalist, he wrote poems in Urdu and English, and translated some uncertain literary works of English into Urdu.
+He wrote his memoirs, Brief Thanksgiving, in 1959.

-He was married to Sakina Begum, with whom he had one son.
+He was married to Sakina Begum, with whom he had a son, Shujaat, and a daughter, Suroor.